kenshin579/blog.advenoh.pe.kr/content/posts/cloud/Kafka-CLI-Collection.md

-## 3.2 How to delete a conumer group?
+## 3.2 How to delete a consumer group?

 You can read the entire message from the beginning if you delete the consumer group.